Abhiram98/graal/truffle/docs/bytecode_dsl/UserGuide.md

 The plain `LoadLocal` and `StoreLocal` operations access locals from the current frame.
 In some cases, you may need to access locals from a different frame; for example, if root nodes are nested, an inner root may need to access locals of the outer root.

-The `LoadLocalMaterialized` and `StoreLocalMaterialized` operations are intended for such cases.
+Materialized local accesses are intended for such use cases (see the `enableMaterializedLocalAccesses` flag in [`@GenerateBytecode`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/GenerateBytecode.java)).
-They take an extra operand for the frame to read from/write to; this frame must be materialized.
+When materialized local accesses are enabled, the interpreter defines `LoadLocalMaterialized` and `StoreLocalMaterialized` operations that behave analogously to `LoadLocal` and `StoreLocal`.
 They can only access locals of the current root or an enclosing root.
-You can also use [`MaterializedLocalAccessor`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/MaterializedLocalAccessor.java) to access locals of a materialized frame from a custom operation.
+When materialized accesses are enabled, you can also use [`MaterializedLocalAccessor`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/MaterializedLocalAccessor.java) to access locals of a materialized frame from a custom operation.

 Below is a simple example where the inner root reads the outer local from the outer root's frame.
 ```java